Bayesian inference of three-dimensional gas maps: II. Galactic HI: Introduction

-More than half of the gaseous hydrogen in the Galaxy is in the form of atomic hydrogen (\HI{}) which dominates the cold phases of the interstellar medium (ISM).
+More than half of the gaseous hydrogen in the Galaxy is in the form of atomic hydrogen (\HI{}), which dominates the cold phases of the interstellar medium (ISM).
 The mass of molecular hydrogen (\Htwo{}) is about half of that and is located mostly in molecular clouds.
-Ionised hydrogen (\HII{}) is found in the warm and hot phases of the ISM, that is mostly in the halo.
-Given the low temperature of the phases carrying the \HI{}, most of it will be in the atomic ground state, such that there is no emission by transition from excited states.
+Ionised hydrogen (\HII{}) is found in the warm and hot phases of the ISM, that is, mostly in the halo.
+Because of the low temperature of the phases carrying the \HI{}, most of it will be in the atomic ground state, such that there is no emission by transition from excited states.
 Instead, the hyperfine transition of the hydrogen ground state has become a standard diagnostic tool for a broad range of astrophysical disciplines.
-With the electric dipole transition forbidden, the magnetic dipole transition has a very long life time of $\sim 3 \times 10^7 \, \text{s}$, but the low collision rates in the ISM guarantee that the higher state can de-excite radiatively.
-In addition, the high column densities available on galactic and extragalactic scales guarantee that observable emission is accumulated.
-The emission occurs at a frequency of $1.4204058 \, \text{GHz}$ or a wavelength of $\sim 21 \, \text{cm}$, giving the emission line its name.
-Due to the long lifetime, the intrinsic line width is very narrow such that the 21-cm line lends itself to doing velocity spectroscopy.
+Since the electric dipole transition is forbidden, the magnetic dipole transition has a very long lifetime of $\sim 3.5 \times 10^{14} \, \text{s}$, but the low collision rates in the ISM guarantee that the higher state can de-excite radiatively.
+In addition, the high column densities available on Galactic and extragalactic scales guarantee that observable emission is accumulated.
+The emission occurs at a frequency of $1.4204058 \, \text{GHz}$ or a wavelength of $\sim 21 \, \text{cm}$, which gives the emission line its name.
+Because of the long lifetime, the intrinsic line width is very narrow such that the 21 cm line lends itself to velocity spectroscopy.